MicrochipTech/fpga-hls-examples/auto_instrument/README.md

 **NOTE**: The `JTAG_HOST` variable can be set to `127.0.0.1` if the machine that the board is connected to is the same as the machine where the project is being compiled and debugged.

+- Required License: to successfully run this project, a floating license is required.
+A node-locked (NL) Silver license will not be sufficient.
+Such a floating license can be requested [here](https://www.microchip.com/en-us/products/fpgas-and-plds/fpga-and-soc-design-tools/fpga/libero-software-later-versions).

 ## Explanation of the Example Design

 We have created a simple, yet general example that describes a streaming design pattern to showcase how the SmartHLS Automatic On-Chip Instrumentation feature works.
 The following is a block diagram of the example architecture where the red dots represent the instrumentation probes that are automatically inserted: